 These little goblets are made with the more textured clay, Miller 70.
 I really like how the texture and the small specks come through the glaze.
 I glazed these with Golden Luster (note the difference between the two clays with this glaze), and then Ginger Spice on the top half, and then Opal squirted over both.
 The Ginger Spice turned out a lot more "flat" in tone than I had hoped; I had used it recently and it really changed color as it broke over the clay.
-This small bottle is made with Black Walnut, and even darker clay than the 266.
-Note again how the Golden Luster glaze changes with this clay.

 You saw this cup in another post recently.
 It's Golden Luster over 266.